Graph-structured tensor optimization for nonlinear density control and mean field games: Convex graph-structured tensor optimization

+Moreover, the conditions in Assumption~\ref{ass:dual_ascent_attainment} are fulfilled, and hence each step in the algorithm is therefore well-defined (Lemma~\ref{lem:argmax_lambda}).
+In fact, the conditions in Theorem~\ref{thm:convergence} are fulfilled, which guarantees that the dual ascent algorithm is converging to the optimal solution.
+For suitable initial conditions the coordinate ascent method gives the iterates

 and the corresponding dual cost converges towards the optimal value as $k \to \infty$.
-However, the dual problem does not attain an optimal solution since $(U_{1,2}^k)_k$ diverges.
+However, the dual problem does not attain an optimal solution since $(U^{(1,2)})^k$ diverges as $k \to \infty$.
 Finally, by evaluating $\| \bM^{k} - \bM^\star \|_2$ it can be seen that in fact the iterates converge R-linearly, which indicates that there might be room for improvement with respect to the conditions in Theorem~\ref{thm:linear_convergence_v2}. \end{example}

-As a final remark, note that Assumption~\ref{ass:slater} implicitly and Assumption~\ref{ass:dual_ascent_attainment} explicitly enforce that we must have $\bC < \infty$.
-Similarly, the functions $g^{(t)}$ and $f^{(t_1, t_2)}$ must have effective domains that include marginals and bimarginals that are elementwise strictly positive, and hence they cannot, e.g., be indicator functions on singletons with zero elements.
-For some applications this is not fulfilled, and in particularly this is the case for the examples in Sections~\ref{sec:convex_min_cost_flow} and \ref{sec:mean_field_games}.
+As a final remark, note that Assumptions~\ref{ass:slater} and \ref{ass:dual_ascent_attainment} both enforce that we must have $\bC < \infty$; the first one implicitly and the second one explicitly.
+Similarly, the functions $g_{t}$ and $f_{t_1, t_2}$ must have effective domains that include marginals and bimarginals that are elementwise strictly positive, and hence they cannot, e.g., be indicator functions on singletons with zero elements.
+For some applications this is not fulfilled, and in particularly this is the case for the example in Section~\ref{sec:mean_field_games}.
 Nevertheless, the assumptions can be weakened somewhat to accommodate for this, similar to \cite[Sec.~4.1]{haasler2021scalable}.
-More specifically, if any element $\bC_{i_1 \ldots i_\ccT} = \infty$, then we can fix $\bM_{i_1 \ldots i_\ccT} = 0$ and remove it from the set of variables.
+More specifically, if any element $\bC^{(i_1 \ldots i_\ccT)} = \infty$, then we can fix $\bM^{(i_1 \ldots i_\ccT)} = 0$ and remove it from the set of variables.
 This means that $\bM$ is technically no longer a tensor, but the marginal and bimarginal projections can still be defined, and the above derivations carry over to this setting.
-Similarly, if $\dom(g^{(j)})$ is such that $\mu_j^{(i_j)} = 0$, then we can remove all the variables $\bM_{i_1 \ldots i_\ccT}$ with indices $\{ (i_1, \ldots, i_{j-1}, i_{j}, i_{j+1}, \ldots, i_\ccT) \mid i_t = 1, \ldots, N \text{ for } t \neq j \}$, and analogously for $f^{(j_1, j_2)}$ and the bimarginals.
+Similarly, if $\dom(g_{j})$ is such that $\mu_j^{(i_j)} = 0$, then we can remove all the variables $\bM^{(i_1 \ldots i_\ccT)}$ with indices $\{ (i_1, \ldots, i_{j-1}, i_{j}, i_{j+1}, \ldots, i_\ccT) \mid i_t = 1, \ldots, N \text{ for } t \neq j \}$, and analogously for $f_{j_1, j_2}$ and the bimarginals.
+From the perspective of Algorithm~\ref{alg:generalized_sinkhorn}, it is interesting to note that in the first case $\bK^{(i_1 \ldots i_\ccT)}=0$, and in the second case we can take $u_j^{(i_j)} = 0$.